rickypaz/lvs/mod/chatlv/README.txt

-Official Chat Module for Moodle
+Official Chatlv Module for Moodle
 ------------------------------

 The chatlv module now supports a backend daemon for